vdbrink/vdbrink.github.io/_posts/2026-03-22-esphome-diy-CO2-sensor.md

 <img src="/esphome/images_scd40/hardware.jpg" alt="SCD40" height="250px" />
 </a>

-My favorite sensors is the Co2 sensor!
+My favorite sensor is the CO2 sensor!

-When the level is too high you can feel tired, your start yawning, and it can give you a headache.
+When the level is too high you can feel tired, you start yawning, and it can give you a headache.
 Also, your concentration drops immediately.

 With active alerts to open a window you keep healthy and fresh!
 After I installed them in my home office and living room I'm aware of it now.

 I created a cheap one myself.
-If you want a nice challenge, and want to learn how to create one yourself this is a good project for you as well.
+If you want a nice challenge and want to learn how to create one yourself, this is a good project for you as well.
 You don't need to solder.

 The only steps to take are: connect the sensor to an ESP board and with the ESPHome software flash the code on it.